7 Stocks That Outperform in a Recession - WTOP News

 Synopsys Inc. (SNPS)

 Synopsys provides a platform on which engineers can design and test semiconductor chips and other software applications.
 The global semiconductor industry is likely a secular growth market, so demand for chip testing and design services is constant — even during an economic downturn.
-Analyst John Freeman says Synopsys’ business fundamentals are improving, and the stock is attractively valued.
-Freeman says Synopsys is the market leader in Electronic Design Automation, and its substantial pricing power supports margins.
-He projects 16% compound annual revenue growth over the next three years.
-CFRA has a “strong buy” rating and $503 price target for SNPS stock, which closed at $342.42 on Jan.
-20.
+Analyst John Freeman says Synopsys’ fundamentals are improving and its valuation is attractive.
+Chip design complexity is constantly increasing, which should serve as a long-term demand tailwind for Synopsys.
+Freeman thinks the company can expand its operating margins to greater than 40% by fiscal 2025 from 30.5% in fiscal 2021.
+CFRA has a “strong buy” rating and $503 price target for SNPS stock, which closed at $352.35 on Feb.
+21.

 S&P 500 outperformance: 70% (2020), 9.9% (2008)